Sparker95/Vindicta/docs/faq.md

 > This isn't recommended as the delayed actions and intel timestamps the AI uses will be invalidated, however you can use server skip time command if necessary (expect interesting results).

 ## How do I run it on a dedicated server?
 > If you have got the files from Workshop, then you have addon-type .pbo files, not user-mission-type .pbo files.
 > You DO NOT need to put them into mpmissions folder.
 > Make sure the addon is loaded!
 Treat the workshop download as an addon, it must be loaded with -mod parameters, clients need it to play on your server!
 > See the server.cfg setup below: note that versions might be different!
-> <details>
-> <summary>Example</summary>
->
 > ```cpp
 > class Missions
 > {